Canadian Anthropology Society Annual Meeting

 Panels will be composed of 4 to 5 presentations, followed by a discussion.
 Please do not include more than 4 presentations should a formal discussant be invited.
 The panel organizer should provide a 100 to 150 word abstract describing the theme of the proposed panel or symposia and include a list of the participants (including, the chair and the discussant).

 Individual proposals accepted by the 2018 conference program committee will be organized into thematic sessions.
-The submission for a paper must include the presentation title, abstract (of 100 to 150 words), keywords, and co-authors (if applicable).
-If you are part of an organized panel or symposium, you will also provide the name of the organizer and title of the panel.
+The submission for an individual paper will be done using the ’15 minute paper’ category on the form and must include the presentation title, abstract (of 100 to 150 words), keywords, and co-authors (if applicable).
+If you are part of an organized panel or symposium, please submit using the ‘panel and/or paper as part of a panel, discussants and non-presenting chairs’ submission category on the conference form, there you will also provide the name of the organizer and title of the panel.
 If you are a panel or symposium organizer, please provide an abstract describing the proposed panel or symposia and list the participants.

 Symposia will be composed of at least 2 panels of 90 minutes each, back to back in the same location (as scheduling permits).
 The symposium organizer should provide a 100 to 150-word abstract describing the theme of the proposed symposium, and a list of participants (including the chair and the discussant/s).